Switajski/Flexible-ERP/README.md

 Contribute
 ----------
-Just send me an email to marek@switajski.de
+Just send me an email to marek@switajski.de or m-malinowski@o2.pl

 License
 -------